PramukhPrakash17/ExpenseTracker/README.md

 ## Features

-### User Authentication
-Allows users to securely sign up and log in, ensuring their data remains private.

-### Expense Management
-Users can add, edit, delete, and categorize their expenses.
-The system validates inputs to prevent empty or invalid entries.

-### Search and Filter
-Provides the ability to search for expenses based on specific details and filter them by date range or category.

-### Daily Tracking
-Highlights spending activity for the current day in the "Today's Expenses" section, helping users track their daily expenditures.

-### Streak Management
-Encourages consistent app usage by maintaining a daily streak whenever expenses are added.

-### Expense Reports
-Generates categorized reports to help users analyze their spending.
-Reports can be downloaded for offline use.

-### Seamless User Experience
+The Expense Tracker allows users to securely sign up and log in, ensuring data privacy.
+Users can manage their expenses by adding, editing, deleting, and categorizing them.
+The system validates inputs to prevent invalid or empty entries.
+A search and filter functionality enables users to look up expenses based on specific details, dates, or categories.
+Users can track their daily spending activity with a dedicated section highlighting "Today's Expenses."
+A streak management feature motivates consistent usage by maintaining a daily streak when expenses are added regularly.

+The system generates comprehensive expense reports, categorized for better analysis.
+Users can also download these reports for offline use.
+Recent activities are highlighted, keeping users informed about their most recent spending patterns.

-Designed with smooth navigation, proper error handling, and loading overlays to ensure consistent functionality and usability.
+The interface is designed for a seamless user experience with smooth navigation, proper error handling, and loading overlays to ensure consistent functionality.
+Navigation errors and UI inconsistencies have been resolved to improve overall flow.

----

 ## Technologies Used